-While the loving journey to motherhood came with its ups and downs, as time passed, I knew I was being called to adoption from a force greater than herself.
+While the loving journey to motherhood came with its ups and downs, as time passed, I knew I was being called to adoption from a force greater than myself.
 My husband and I had been trying to conceive a child, yet every attempt at conceiving failed.
 After two rounds of fertility treatments, I was broken.
 I had given up hope that it would happen.
 But in a dream, I was told to start the adoption process.

 I felt in my soul that my daughter and I were meant to be together.
 Divine Intervention, Energy, God, Universe, however you choose to identify a force greater than ourselves, is what brought us together.
 Because love, not biology is what creates a parent-child bond.

 I had no idea where to start or who to contact, but I knew that the universe was guiding me.
 This time I listened to the signs it was sending me, and through it, guardian angels heard my wish.

 I decided to adopt from Armenia, the place of my ancestors.
 However, the process was slow because of all the laws surrounding international adoption and there are very few children in Armenia for adoption.
 It was uncertain if this would ever bring us the child we were so desperately longing for.

 At the time, my husband and I were living in a high-rise apartment in lower Manhattan.
 Every night I would go to the roof, high above the city lights, and pray on three little stars for a baby of our own.
 Each star was a representation of us.
 One for me, one for my husband, and one for our baby that we knew was on her way.
 The stars were in the shape of a triangle.

 One year passed and no adoptive babies were born in Armenia.
 The second year passed and still nothing.
 Yet, every night I continued to pray on the three little stars.
 Knowing in my soul that one day she would come.